kali4lyf/kali-payload/README.md

 **Put you IP ADDRESS and PORT:**
 ```
-The place your IP in the place YOUR_SERVER_IP do not remove the quotation marks.\n And you YOUR_PORT write any port you like (e.g: 4444)
+The place your IP in the place YOUR_SERVER_IP do not remove the quotation marks.
+And you YOUR_PORT write any port you like (e.g: 4444)
 ```

 **Run the script:**